ZeissIQS/zeiss-inspect-addon-api/doc/howtos/python_api_introduction/user_defined_dialogs.md

 ### Configuring widgets

-* The properties of selected widgets can be edited in the property editor at the right side of the Dialog Editor.
+* The properties of selected widgets can be edited in the **Property Editor** at the right side of the Dialog Editor.
-* Every widget has at least a unique "Object name".
+* Every widget has at least a unique **Object name**.
 * Additionally, various parameters depending on the widget type can be edited.

 ![](assets/configuring_widgets.png)

-The definition of the dialog can be found in `scriptingEditorExampleDialog.py`
+The definition of the dialog can be found in [scriptingEditorExampleDialog.py](assets/scriptingEditorExampleDialog.py)

-[//]: # (To Do: add example)

 ## Editing already created dialogs

-* Creating a dialog leads to a script command with a dialog representation as JSON code, which can either be embedded or stored in an external dialog file.
+* Creating a dialog leads to a script command with a dialog representation as JSON code, which can either be embedded or stored in an external dialog file (`*.gdlg`).
 * Double clicking onto the embedded dialog or the dialog file opens the Dialog Editor again.

 # Dialog widgets